kubernetes-sigs/kustomize/releasing/README.md

 [`cloudbuild.yaml`]: cloudbuild.yaml

-This document describes how to perform a [semver release] of one of the [Go modules] in this repository.
+This document describes how to perform a [semver release] of one of the several [Go modules] in this repository.

+> This process doesn't describe or enforce a
+> particular module release sequence.
+There's a non-cyclic
+> dependence among the some of the modules defined in their
+> respective `go.mod` files.
+If module `foo` depends on
+> module `bar`, and clients of `foo` would see an immediate
+> benefit from a change in `bar`, then a release of `bar`
+> should be followed by a change to `foo`'s `go.mod`
+> file and a subsequent release of `foo`.

 Briefly:
 - The repo HEAD is in a clean state (all tests passing).